hwxi/hwxi.github.io/RESEARCH/README.md

 debugging is an essential part of programming, such help from types can undoubtedly result in increased programming productivity.
 This is a well-known indirect view in support of types for increased productivity.
-What is less well-known is that types can also directly lead to increased programming productivity.
+What is much less well-known is that types can also directly lead to increased programming productivity by facilitating code reuse at compile-time.

 ## Template-Based Programming